 The Furniture, Fittings and Equipment Reserve (FF&E Reserve) or ‘replacement reserve’ refers to funds set aside for the periodic replacement of building components that wear out more rapidly than the building itself.

-At TFG Asset Management we always discuss the provision of an FF&E Reserve during the early hotel development stage when we stress to owners and operators the importance of thoroughly assessing the needs of a property and creating a detailed FF&E Reserve adequate for the lifespan of the asset
+At The First Group Asset Management we always discuss the provision of an FF&E Reserve during the early hotel development stage when we stress to owners and operators the importance of thoroughly assessing the needs of a property and creating a detailed FF&E Reserve adequate for the lifespan of the asset

 This reserve fund will ensure the property has sufficient liquidity if unexpected replacement costs arise, or a larger sum is required for property maintenance.